 - practical suggestions/advice going forward and facilitating dialogue to support PSR and develop momentum, scale and spread of PSR strategies and practices

-Our focus to the end of 2018 is to enhance public service reform through sharing our knowledge of what works and increase our engagement with people responsible for designing, delivering and using public services.
+Our focus to the end of 2018 was to enhance public service reform through sharing our knowledge of what works and increase our engagement with people responsible for designing, delivering and using public services.

 This means synthesising the findings from our in-depth collaborative action research work across the four case site community planning partnerships and our other workstreams, to focus on specific conceptual and practical issues that our work has identified as being important to public service reform.